The last time I turned down a whisky, I didn’t understand the question. –Anonymous

 Measurement size is ultimately determined by the generosity of the pourer.
-In most Scottish bars, one dram is usual, but not always…A bartender in Edinburgh overflowed the measuring cup directly into my glass upon hearing the sad saga of my phone’s demise on rain slicked cobblestones moments before.
+In most Scottish bars, one dram is usual, but not always…a bartender in Edinburgh overflowed the measuring cup directly into my glass upon hearing the saga of my cell phone’s demise only moments before, after falling on rain slicked cobblestones.

 Dalwhinnie Distillery was particularly popular on New Years’ eve as it was open all day.
 Their sampler of six whiskies was served with individual chocolate palate cleansers on the side.
-I wanted something I liked that was not exported or distributed in mainstream stores.
+I wanted to purchase something that was not exported or distributed in mainstream stores.
 Dalwhinnie Distillery Limited Edition is sold only on site–6000 bottles produced, 900 left.

 A serendipitous Highlands coup occurred in the town of Aviemore.
 I walked into a shop and asked the man behind the counter where to find a liquor store.
 He scratched his head and said, “What?
 You must be American.
 No one says that here.
 We call them booze stores.”

 Ben Harris is the proprietor of Cairngorms Creations, a shop of colorful knickknacks.
 I told him I was interested in whisky found only in Scotland to take home with me.
 He said, “Do you know the black whisky, Beinn Dubh?
 It’s made just a few miles down the road.”
 I had never heard of black whisky.
 Speyside Distillery, which produces it, is not open to the public.